RXCodes/hyperPad-Project-Modder/code-editor/documentation.md

   - `objectName` **"STRING"** - The name of the object to paste behaviors in.
   - `alias` **"STRING"** - The alias to load the behaviors from - Use the same alias to load the same behaviors.

-- `.get(behaviorName)`: Gets a behavior by name and returns a behavior instance.
-Returns a blank dictionary if the behavior does not exist.
-  - `behaviorName` **"STRING"** - The name of the behavior to fetch.